 Additionally, we came across this great buyer’s guide on YouTube from a few years back on what to look for when buying a Morris Traveller 1000:

-The combination of replacement wood already installed combined with a complete wiring upgrade and reupholstered interior have us believing this will make a great conversation starter everywhere you decide to drive it.
+The combination of replacement wood already installed combined with a complete wiring upgrade and reupholstered interior have us believe this will make a great conversation starter everywhere you decide to drive it.
 Good luck with the purchase!

 Here’s the seller’s description:

 Interior is redone red and white pipe ing and comfortable.
-4 speed manual trans, fold down rear seat.
-Has tinted windows in the rear, super nice roof rack vintage with surf board and water ski.
+4-speed manual trans, fold-down rear seat.
+Has tinted windows in the rear, super nice roof rack vintage with surfboard and water ski.
 Also added a safety flag like the Dune Buggies.
-Most of the body, paint, motor and wood work is 9-10 years old.
+Most of the body, paint, motor, and woodwork is 9-10 years old.

 Great little car fun head turner. $18500.00.
 Call if interested.
 Located in central Florida

 Do Not Need Help Selling, call if you want to see it in person.
 Certified bank check and cash accepted.
 I meet at the So.
-Kissimmee rt 17/92 Wawa for safety NO where else.
+Kissimmee rt 17/92 Wawa for safety NOWHERE else.
 Thanks for looking.
 Do not text is it still available call the number listed after you do the safety checks“